-The 11 kV switchboard has reached the end of its economic life, Transpower are about to replace this.
+The 11 kV switchboard had reached the end of its economic life and Transpower replaced this in 2011 with a new switchboard and protection equipment.
 Improved protection and control equipment should allow Transpower to identify whether or not Opuha is generating, thus allow faster restoration.